Anglain/GameOff-2018/README.md

-# GameOff-2018
+# Life Support Mission
-This is a repository for GameOff 2018 gamejam.
+This was a repository for GameOff 2018 gamejam.
+Now this is a repository for the Life Support Mission game project.